Fox-ML-infrastructure/FoxML_Core/COMMERCIAL_LICENSE.md

 - Remote audit methods are permitted (e.g., usage logs, deployment verification)
 - If an audit reveals that Licensee underpaid fees by more than five percent (5%) for the audited period or materially violated the license restrictions (meaning a violation that is significant, substantial, or has a material adverse effect on Licensor's rights or interests), Licensee shall reimburse Licensor's reasonable audit costs (not to exceed the amount of underpaid fees) in addition to paying any unpaid fees
 - Licensee must provide reasonable cooperation (including making relevant personnel available during normal business hours) and access to relevant records, logs, and documentation reasonably necessary to verify compliance
+- **Refusal to cooperate with an audit constitutes a Material Breach** and may result in immediate termination of this License.
+If Licensee refuses to provide access, documentation, or cooperation required for an audit, Licensor may assume non-compliance and invoice Licensee for maximum potential usage based on available information, and Licensee shall pay such invoice within thirty (30) days or face termination

 **Confidentiality:** All audit information shall be treated as confidential and used solely for compliance verification.